-There are three different infrastructure components (logical components that can co-exist in same server).
-In the smallest deployment unit, the three different components can co-exist in one single machine (all-in-one deployment).
+There are four different system components (logical components that can co-exist in the same server).
+In the smallest deployment unit, the four different components can co-exist in one single machine (all-in-one deployment).

 If you have a hardware load balancer or other kind of load balancing, web node is not required.
-Instead worker node has web node functionality by default.
+Using worker node instead since worker node has web node functionality by default.
 The Web Node functions include Account Management, Sign-In and Load-Balancing services.
 Depending on the load, you may need 1 to N such nodes.
 Normally, we recommend for every 1 web front node, you should have 10+ worker nodes.

-When you have small deployments you can skip web front nodes and combine them into worker nodes.
+When you have small deployments you can skip web nodes and combine them into worker nodes.
 The installation is the same for web node as well as worker node.
+The only difference is in the management user interface, it is put in the worker node section or the web node section.
 If you do not need the Web Nodes there is no need to assign them in the cluster manager web portal.